eblerjana/pangenie/README.md

 #### What should I do if my input VCF contains overlapping variants?

-* In case your input VCF was produced from a pangenome graph using ``vg decompose``, you first need to filter your VCF with [vcfbub](https://github.com/pangenome/vcfbub) to remove LV > 0 records using this command:
+* In case your input VCF was produced from a pangenome graph using ``vg deconstruct``, you first need to filter your VCF with [vcfbub](https://github.com/pangenome/vcfbub) to remove LV > 0 records using this command:

   ``` bat
   vcfbub -l 0 -r 100000 --input <your-vcf-file> > pangenie-ready.vcf